Residential & Commercial Specialist

 Serving Northern Virginia, Loudoun, Fairfax, North Prince William Counties

-We specialize in Radon Mitigation, environmental testing (mold & groundwater), radon testing for homeowners and real estate transactions.
+We specialize in Radon Mitigation, radon testing options for homeowners and real estate transactions.

-- Current radon mitigation technology has developed reliable, proven techniques for reducing radon levels in virtually any home and property, including new construction.
+Current radon mitigation technology offers reliable, proven techniques for reducing radon levels in virtually any home or property, including commercial and new construction.

-- Radon mitigation system installation should be installed in accordance with the state license/certification standards or guidance.
-The EPA recommends hiring a radon abatement service certified by either the National Radon Proficiency Program or the National Radon Safety Board (NRSB).
-See "About Us" for our certified credentials.
+• Any radon mitigation system should be installed in accordance with state license/certification standards or guidance.
+The US EPA recommends hiring a radon abatement service certified by either the National Radon Proficiency Program (NRPP) or the National Radon Safety Board (NRSB).
+(See "About Us" for our certified credentials.)

 Exterior Radon Mitigation Systems